 Ireland's largest Urban Forest Park Community Project

 The Terryland Forest Park was the largest urban neighbourhood forest project in the history of the Irish state when it commenced in January 2000.
-Initiated as a result of years of campaigning by resident groups, 120 acres was zoned by Galway City Council for a new woodland and riverine park.
+Initiated as a result of years of campaigning by resident groups, 120 acres was zoned by Galway Corporation (now City Council) for a new woodland and riverine park.

 Within its grounds or on the park’s periphery, lies a rich fabric of Galway city’s history that includes working farmlands, the ruins of medieval castles, forgotten canals, the remains of a Georgian garden and WW2 urban allotments, Victorian railway lines and engineering waterworks.